-Comprehensive wound care documentation is a critical part of day-to-day operations in any medical facility.
+Comprehensive wound care documentation is a critical part of day-to-day operations in any healthcare facility.
 Not only does it help ensure patients receive the high-quality care they deserve, but it also helps protect those providing care from litigation.

-• Location: Use the correct anatomical terms to clearly document the wound’s location.
+- Location: Use the correct anatomical terms to clearly document the wound’s location.

-• Type of Wound: Many types of wounds can be assessed and documented, including surgical wounds, burns, and pressure injuries.
+- Type of wound: Many types of wounds can be assessed and documented, including surgical wounds, burns, and pressure injuries.
 Wounds can also be acute or chronic.

-• Wound Bed: It’s important to document tissue type (slough, eschar, epithelial, granulation, etc.), coloring, and level of adherence using percentages.
-For example, “40% of the wound is covered in non-adherent tan slough while 60% is covered with red granulation tissue.”
+- Wound bed: It’s important to document tissue type (slough, eschar, epithelial, granulation, etc.), coloring, and level of adherence using percentages.
+For example, “40% of the wound is covered in non-adherent tan slough while 60% is covered with red granulation tissue.

-• Wound Edges: Indicate whether a wound’s edges are defined or undefined, attached or unattached, rolled under, macerated, fibrotic, or callused.
+- Wound edges: Indicate whether a wound’s edges are defined or undefined, attached or unattached, rolled under, macerated, fibrotic, or callused.

-• Infection: Wounds are often prone to infection, which can significantly disrupt the healing process.
+- Infection: Wounds are often prone to infection, which can significantly disrupt the healing process.
 A wound assessment should cite any indicators of infection, including redness or localized pain.

 A thorough wound care treatment chart helps the entire treatment team stay up to date on a patient’s progress.
 Here are a few wound care documentation samples and tips to ensure your team is documenting wounds effectively:

-1. Measure Consistently
+1. Measure consistently

 Use the body as a clock when documenting the length, width, and depth of a wound using the linear method.
 In all instances of the linear (or clock) method, the head is at 12:00 and the feet are at 6:00.
-When measuring length, the ruler will be placed between the longest portion of the wound between 12:00 and 6:00.
+When measuring length, the ruler is placed between the longest portion of the wound between 12:00 and 6:00.
 The width is measured at the widest part of the wound between 3:00 and 9:00.

 Measuring depth is a little more challenging.
 This can be accomplished by gently placing a cotton-tip applicator into the deepest part of the wound, then holding the applicator up to a ruler.
 This same applicator can be used to measure tunneling and undermining.
 Because undermining spreads in many directions, the linear method should be used to document multiple measurements.
 For example, a nurse may describe the wound’s undermining as “0.5 cm between 1:00 and 2:00 and 1.5 cm between 2:00 and 5:00.”

-2. Grade Appropriately
+2. Grade appropriately

 Edema, or swelling, can vary in severity depending on the patient and the wound.
 Some will experience significant swelling, while others may have little or none.
 Edema can be documented using a simple, yet effective, grading system that rates its severity on a scale of one to four.

 To use this system, healthcare professionals must apply pressure to the affected area for five seconds, then release.
-The grade of the edema is determined by the depth of the depression that is left: grade one indicates a 2-mm depression that rebounds quickly, grade two describes a 4-mm depression that takes a few seconds to rebound, grade three pertains to a 6-mm depression that lasts for 10 to 12 seconds, and grade four signifies an 8-mm depression that lasts for 20 seconds.
+The grade of the edema is determined by the depth of the depression that is left: Grade one indicates a 2-mm depression that rebounds quickly, grade two describes a 4-mm depression that takes a few seconds to rebound, grade three pertains to a 6-mm depression that lasts for 10 to 12 seconds, and grade four signifies an 8-mm depression that lasts for 20 seconds.

-3. Get Specific
+3. Get specific

 Lawyers and the medical personnel they hire often look for certain keywords that can be used to question a clinician’s treatment.
 The term “packed” is a common example of a wound assessment documentation term often used in healthcare facilities and in the courthouse.
 If a wound gets worse or fails to heal, lawyers may argue that the clinician packed the wound too tightly, causing additional damage.